Sicily cost of living depends on many factors; your lifestyle, your needs, and what you want to accomplish during your stay in Sicily.

 Organizing a holiday in Sicily?
-Sicily offers its visitors the best of both worlds.
+The island offers its visitors the best of both worlds.
 It can be super cheap and extremely expensive.
-Adding car rentals, honeymoon specials, restaurant bills, hotel accommodations etc. If you intend to stay in Sicily longer, you’ll find out that many things are very affordable here.
+Add car rentals, honeymoon specials, restaurant bills, hotel accommodations, and more to your list.
+If you intend to move to Sicily, you’ll find out that many things are very affordable here.
 Most of the time, they are free too.

 Sicily Cost of Living